 Now is when families start turning on their furnaces to settle in for a long winter.
 Unfortunately, when some heating systems start up, especially if it hasn’t undergone a yearly heating tune-up, there are some problems that need to be examined.
-A major problem you may discover is your furnace making unusual noises – take a look at these furnace noises you should never ignore.
+A major problem you may discover is your furnace making unusual noises – take a look at these furnace noises you should never disregard.

 Loud Bang When Furnace Starts

 If you hear a high-pitched noise, it could be the shaft bearings are in need of oil, there is an issue with the blower belt, or the blower motor is malfunctioning.
-A seasonal furnace tune-up will help discover these issues before they become big problems so make sure you contact us at 866-397-3787 and we’ll make sure your heating equipment is ready to keep you safe and cozy all winter long.
+A seasonal heating tune-up will help discover these issues before they become big problems so make sure you contact us at 866-397-3787 and we’ll make sure your heating equipment is ready to keep you safe and cozy all winter long.